 Summer travellers don’t despair, the summer options at Mt.
 Seymour are also endless.

-With 15 + trails to get out on you’ll have your pick of some many different types of trails.
+With 15 + trails to get out on you’ll have your pick of many different types of trails.

-Some top choices include Flower Lake Loop, Old Buck trail, Mystery Lake and even the intermediate Mt.
+Some top choices include Flower Lake Loop, Old Buck Trail, Mystery Lake and even the intermediate Mt.
 Seymour itself.

 A favourite from locals in summer or winter is the trail up Dog Mountain.